 As the proud daughter of a Vietnamese refugee family, I go by both my American name, Tiffany, and my native name, Diễm.
-I am very active in diversity in computing organizations, which you can find more about in service.
+I am active in diversity in computing organizations, which you can find more about in service.
+In my freetime, I enjoy drawing (check out my gallery!), playing tennis, and drinking copious amounts of green tea.

-Ph.D. in Computer Science, ABD
+Ph.D. in Computer Science, 2024

 University of Central Florida